 Direct Care Workers are also known as Direct Service Workers (DSW) or Direct Support Professionals (DSPs) and may include home health aides, home care aides, certified nursing assistants, personal care assistants and respite providers, among others.

 Under the Lifespan Respite Care Program, the Administration for Community Living awarded funds to the Center for Health Policy Development, National Academy for State Health Policy to complement the work of the Lifespan Respite Technical Assistance and Resource Center at ARCH.
-The purpose of the award is to address respite access, workforce issues, and expansion of natural supports that emerge as recommendations from the RAISE Family Caregiving Advisory Council's National Family Caregiving Strategy.
+The purpose of the award is to address respite access, workforce issues, and expansion of natural supports that have since emerged as recommendations in the National Strategy to Support Family Caregivers.

-Improving access to respite and addressing workforce issues are expected to be a central theme of the Council's proposed strategy.
-In anticipation of the Council's recommendations, ARCH is partnering with NASHP to advance workforce development by developing, testing, and scaling a respite workforce recruitment, training, and retention program to better meet the needs of culturally and geographically diverse families, with particular attention to the impact of COVID-19 on the workforce.
+Through this Lifespan Respite Special Project, ARCH partnered with NASHP to advance a workforce development initiative that developed and tested, with the goal of scaling, a respite workforce recruitment, training, and retention program to better meet the needs of culturally and geographically diverse families, with particular attention to the impact of COVID-19 on the workforce.

-Joining this effort as a subcontractor is the Respite Care Association of Wisconsin.
+Joining this effort as a subcontractor is the Respite Care Association of Wisconsin that was key in developing the enhanced training curriculum and designing the recruitment strategies.
 The initiative is being evaluated by Dr. Kim Whitmore at Marquette University College of Nursing and Ujima Unlimited.

 Expert Work Group on Core Competencies

 ARCH convened an Expert Workgroup that participated in an extensive review of existing core competencies and evidence-based frameworks developed by national and state organizations, governmental entities, and universities in training curriculum for direct support professionals and respite providers.
 The workgroup then helped to identify core competencies specific for respite providers.
-These core competencies were used to enhance an existing respite provider training curriculum that is being field tested it in 11 states.
+These core competencies were used to enhance an existing respite provider training curriculum that was field tested it in ten states.
 The effort will be evaluated, and a replication toolkit developed.

 Respite Provider Core Competencies and Course Descriptions